user-simon/Fungal-UI/README.md

 ## Building

 The project uses C++17 and has no external dependencies.
+At the moment it is only available for Windows but there are only a few functions in [ui.cpp](https://github.com/userexit/Fungal-UI/blob/main/src/ui.cpp) that depend on Windows that could with some _minor_ trouble be rewritten to work with Linux but I can't be arsed looking into the Linux API so.

 ## Known issues